 (4) If pregnancy does not occur, the metestrus phase is ultimately followed by the last phase of the estrus cycle, diestrus.
 Unfertilized eggs are eliminated, the vagina and vulva are at a minimum size, and new follicles begin to undergo a rapid growth for the next ovulation.
 (The proestrus and estrus phases together constitute the follicular phase; the metestrus and diestrus phases together constitute the luteal phase.)

 Once animals have been together for more than a few days, mating will be restricted to the late proestrus/early estrus portion of the female cycle.
 It is only during this period that a female will be receptive and that a male will normally be interested.
-(However, in some instances, when a new couple is first brought together in a cage, the male will rape his partner, irrespective of her estrus phase).
+(However, in some instances, when a new couple is first brought together in a cage, the male will mate with his partner, irrespective of her estrus phase).
 Mating typically occurs over a period of 15-60 minutes with clear strain-specific differences: DBA males are quick (20 minutes) and BALB/c males are slow (one hour) according to Wimer and Fuller (1966).
 The male first examines the female genitalia and then mounts his mate and withdraws from one to one hundred times until ejaculation occurs during a final mounting.
 The male is quiet for a short period of time and then resumes normal activity.
 Although a full sperm count is not built up again for two days, it is possible for a male, especially an outbred one, to mate with up to three females in a single night, causing all to become pregnant.
 Different inbred strains have very different average times for recovery of libido, defined operationally as the time between attempted matings.
 DBA/2 mice can mate again within 1 hour, whereas B6 males usually wait for 4 days (Wimer and Fuller, 1966).

 In some instances, one may want to maximize the rapid output of offspring from a single male.
 This situation could arise with rare genotypes such as new mutants or first generation transgenic founders.
 For this purpose, a single male can be rotated among sets of females (two or three per cage) in three or four cages.
 The factors that play a role in the length of each rotation have just been discussed: the length of the estrus cycle, the time it takes for a male to recover a full sperm count, and the libido recovery time.
 Together, these factors suggest an optimal rotation period of 4 days in each cage.
 For full optimization of offspring output, a male should receive two new, 8-week-old, virgin females in his cage, every 4 days.